Although natural drug detox might seem like the more convenient option, at-home detox often isn’t enough to set you up for success in your sobriety.

-Natural drug detox can seem like an appealing option to a lot of people.
+Natural drug detox can seem like an appealing option for a lot of people.
 It seems easier than going to a facility and it’s arguably a cheaper option.
 However, doing a natural drug detox often doesn’t lead to the same result that you’ll see from attending an actual rehab facility.

 The first step to overcoming your addiction is actually getting clean from the drugs and substances you’re addicted to, which means you must actually make it through the detox process.

 Some people choose to detox from drugs naturally, in the comfort of their own homes.
-Below we review the at-home detox process and offer an explanation why this method of detox might not always be the best idea.
+Below we review the at-home detox process and offer an explanation of why this method of detox might not always be the best idea.

 Most natural drug detox methods involve going cold turkey and creating an environment where relapse is unlikely to occur.
 You abstain from any drugs you’re addicted to and do whatever you can to make it through the initial withdrawal process.

 However, drug detox isn’t something you can just hop into.
 Especially, if you’re doing it yourself.

 The natural drug detox process usually follows the series of steps below: